 This year is flying by to me and I can’t believe it’s already November.
 Fall is in the air, leaves are falling all around and we are enjoying our fall favorites.
 My munchkins are loving all the sensory bins I have created this year for them.
+Now it’s time for our Fall Sensory Bin.

 Below are some affiliate links and I may make a commission for purchases made through the following links.